Ash

 Four or Five Days: A Handshake with Vancouver Nature

-I’ll be honest: if you know anything about Vancouver weather, you’ll know it rains a ton, and it’s hard to get out there and do stuff.
+I’ll be honest: this is the best length of stay in Vancouver, for me – but if you know anything about Vancouver weather, you’ll know it rains a ton, and it’s hard to get out there and do stuff.

 That’s why this particular answer to how many days you should spend in Vancouver should usually only be done in Vancouver in summer.